When Does Predictive Inverse Dynamics Outperform Behavior Cloning?: Experiments

 \subsection{Future Conditioning for Variance Reduction}

-Our theoretical insights of \Cref{theorem:mse-gap} and \Cref{theorem:sample-efficiency-gain} indicate that states, in which there is high uncertainty on the action, as given by $\Delta(s)$, are key to realize sample efficiency gains of PIDM over BC.
-What effect do these states have on the learned IDM policy, and how might they lead to improved efficiency?
+Our theoretical insights of \Cref{theorem:mse-gap} and \Cref{corollary:gap-general-estimator} indicate that states in which future states reduce the uncertainty over actions, as given by $\Delta_{\oplanner}$, are key to realize performance gains of PIDM over BC.
+Where do these states manifest in practice, and what effect do these states have on the learned IDM policy?

-To answer these questions, we qualitatively analyze the learned IDM policies in each task, and compute the EPE gaps for any particular state $\bs_t = \st$ within our datasets:
+To answer these questions, we qualitatively analyse the learned IDM policies for each task and estimate the EPE gap at each state, defined as:

-such that $\Delta = \E_{\bs_t}[\Delta(\bs_t)]$.
-To approximate $\Delta(s)$ for continuous states in our 2D environment, we discretize the map with $K$-means clustering over states and then compute the sample variance over actions grouped by centroid and future states within each dataset. \Cref{fig:toy_datasets_variance_delta_per_state_main} visualizes the estimated values of $\Delta(s)$ for Four room and Multiroom, with 500 clusters being computed to group states and $k=1$.
-Interestingly, states with large $\Delta(s)$ where the actions taken by the human player exhibit significant variability are clustered around the goal locations within the tasks that the player has to navigate to.
-Following this analysis and \Cref{theorem:mse-gap,theorem:sample-efficiency-gain}, we see that PIDM is expected to achieve lower prediction error and sample efficiency gains over BC not just in any states, but in these states that surround the goal locations where precise action selection is critical to successful task completion.